vishnuraghavb/EnBizCard/README.md

 ## Features

-- Generates an interactive and responsive HTML file that can be easily hosted with your website
 - Clean and simple design
 - Concise action buttons
 - Click to contact via Phone, WhatsApp, Email, etc